 \section{Conclusion and parting words}

-Neutrino astronomy needs more signal-above-background and more astrophysical sources.
+Neutrino astronomy needs greater signal-above-background and more astrophysical sources.
 A ``neutrino sources catalog'' is desperately needed in the near future to make the transformational discoveries that we believe are possible within the next decade.
-The potential discoveries will provide insight into the Universe's more extreme environments and also promise discoveries that can significantly impact neutrino physics and, more broadly, particle physics.
-This requires differently optimized telescopes, in different parts of the world, using different approaches, making simultaneous observations of sources, combining data, and making discoveries to push forward multi-messenger astronomy and particle physics through astronomical neutrinos.
-Currently, the neutrino telescope collaborations operate independently with limited crosstalk.
-It does not make sense to reinvent techniques, tools, and observational strategies.
+The potential discoveries will provide insight into the Universe's more extreme environments and also promise to significantly impact neutrino physics and, more broadly, particle physics.
+This requires differently optimized telescopes, in different parts of the world and using different approaches, to make simultaneous observations of sources, by combining data, that yield discoveries to push forward multimessenger astronomy and particle physics through astronomical neutrinos.
+Currently, neutrino telescope collaborations operate independently with limited crosstalk, such as joint conferences like VLVnT~\cite{VLVnT} and NuTel~\cite{NuTeL} and the Global Neutrino Network (GNN)~\cite{GNN}, where ongoing efforts are presented.
+However, it does not make sense to reinvent techniques, tools, and observational strategies.
 The authors strongly believe that a fundamental partnership of many neutrino telescope collaborations, beyond what is imagined within the current efforts, is the path to a thriving field in the next decade.

 \acknowledgments